2025–26 Promotion League

 The 2025–26 Promotion League season (known as the Hoval Promotion League for sponsorship reasons) is the 14th edition (12th under its current name) of the 3rd tier of the Swiss football league system under its current format.

 Overview

-Eighteen teams competed in the league, consisting of the teams in positions 2 to 16 from the previous season, one team relegated from the 2024–25 Swiss Challenge League and two teams who were promoted from the 2024–25 Swiss 1.
+Eighteen teams competed in the league, 15 from the previous season, one team relegated from the 2024–25 Swiss Challenge League and two teams promoted from the 2024–25 Swiss 1.
 Liga Classic.